jakebrehm/osrs-economy/README.md

 Data was extracted from the sources listed in the [Data Sources](#data-sources) section.
 To do this, a supporting Python library (located in the `src` directory) was created to extract data from the various sources.
 This library handles making requests to the various APIs, performing the bare minimum amount of data wrangling to get the data into the desired format for loading, and interacting with the appropriate cloud services.

 The extraction and loading processes were orchestrated using an Airflow and containerized using Docker.
-The Airflow DAG runs 12 times per day; this seemed like a reasonable amount of time to wait between runs in ordered to get a reasonable variance in price data, and to ensure that an interesting amount of data was being ingested.
+The Airflow DAG runs 12 times per day; this seemed like a reasonable number of runs in order to get some variance in price data, and to ensure that an interesting amount of data was being ingested.

 ### Load